What causes chest pain? 84 possible conditions

 - sore muscles from exertion or chronic pain syndromes

-- pressure or tightness in the chest
+- chest pressure or tightness

 - back, jaw, or arm pain

-- feeling light-headed, dizzy, or short of breath
+- shortness of breath

-- abdominal pain or nausea
+- abdominal pain

-- pain after exertion
+- pain during exertion

 - pain accompanied by a rash